8ctopus/sciter-layout/README.md

 - run `install.bat` to download the latest sciter binaries and library
 - start `scapp.exe`
 - to refresh the app after changes to the html/css click `F5`
+- to view the other grids `scapp.exe scapp-01.html`

 ## debug app
 - start `inspector.exe`